Coolblue.Anything for a smile

 Do you want an original or MFI charging cable?

 Apple tests charging cables on safety and iPhone compatibility.
-When the cable passes the test, it gets an MFI certificate.
-That stands for Made for iPhone/iPad.
+When the cable passes the test, it gets an MFI (Made for iPhone/iPad) certificate.
 In addition, these charging cables last longer.
 You can recognize certified cables by the MFI logo that you see here.
 When you use a non-certified cable, it can damage the battery or Lightning port of your iPhone.
 Charge your iPhone safely with BlueBuilt, Belkin, Nomad, and Pantone charging cables.

 Bob